 Access to buildings in a modern city is going to be some sort of mag-lev rail transportation system or via airborne drone pods on the roof of buildings.

 Making millions of miles of roads is actually a pretty stupid idea.

 Wheeled transportation will not end either, just for mainstream everyday use and limited to and around the city buildings that the goods they need are going to.

 Wheeled Tractors will still need to plow and cultivate land for now as well.

 Harvesting will need wheeled vehicles as well, as blowing food all over the place with electric propeller blades will cause significant product loss etc.

 Power transmission without loss wirelessly also needs some time, money and technology R&D to bring it up to being suitable for the task expected of it.

 The electric motors themselves are currently pretty awesome if you look at the stuff in them and the way they are designed, its the power storage and transmission of power to the vehicle that is the area that is letting us down badly that we need to work on.

 Nicola Tesla figured out how to transmit power to road and air vehicles circa 1908 but he sadly took these secrets with him to the grave.

-Having a power store on such vehicles for about an hour's worth of energy at full load is a good backup for transmitted power schemas and will alleviate the weight of such batteries but even this technology can be drastically improved with Polymer engineering efforts.
+Having a power store on such vehicles for about an hour's worth of energy at full load is a good backup for transmitted power schemas that fail and will alleviate the weight of such batteries but even this technology can be drastically improved with Polymer engineering efforts.